solder button

 REVERSING

-There are three basic things you must do when you wire a reversing section.
+There are a few basic things you must do when you wire a reversing section:

 2. Double gap the track at both ends of the reversing section.